prvictoria/pekama-tests/README.md

   - Long call back from setver could leads timeout errors
   - Sometimes - socket exceptions by connect to emails by IMAP (actual hadled with loop)
   - Switch to window with base auth impossible - Webdriver issue
+  - AutoIt script will failed if browser is in background

 ### Project structure
  - Todo /////